Pieloth/ASUS-G713PV-fix/README.md

 This latest version makes use of USB-C ports more stable than with Asus firmware version (outdated)

 2. **AMD Chipset and driver**\
-Latest Adrenalin 26.6.4 with its associated chipset 8.05.04.516 works fine
+All latest, Adrenalin 26.6.4 with its associated chipset 8.05.04.516 works fine

 3. **nVidia GPU driver**\
-Latest version 610.74 is recent and works well.
+All latest, version 610.74 recent and works well.

 > [!IMPORTANT]
 > **FIX HD AUDIO DRIVER**
 >